Group-Heterogeneous Changes-in-Changes and Distributional Synthetic Controls: Changes-in-Changes with Group Heterogeneity

 \begin{theorem} Under Assumptions \ref{assum.did.mono}-\ref{assum.did.support}, for any fixed $(\tau_{U}^{*},\tau_{V}^{*})\in (0,1)\times (0,1)$, the following statements are true: \begin{enumerate} \item[(i)] If $Q_{U_{I}}=Q_{U_{N}}$, then $Y_{I1}^{N}(\tau_{U}^{*},\tau_{V}^{*})=Q_{Y_{N1}(\tau_{U}^{*})}(F_{Y_{N0}(\tau_{U})}(Q_{Y_{I0}(\tau_{U})}(\tau_{V}^{*})))$ for any $\tau_{U}\in (0,1)$. \item[(ii)] If $Q_{V_{I}}=Q_{V_{N}}$, then $Y_{I1}^{N}(\tau_{U}^{*},\tau_{V}^{*})=Q_{Y_{N1}(\tau_{U}')}(\tau_{V}^{*})$, where $\tau_{U}'$ satisfies $Q_{Y_{N0}(\tau_{U}')}(\tau_{V})=Q_{Y_{I0}(\tau_{U}^{*})}(\tau_{V})$ for any $\tau_{V}\in (0,1)$. \item[(iii)] If there exists a coordinatewise strictly increasing function $\gamma:S(U)\times S(V)\mapsto \mathbb{R}$ such that $Y^{N}_{igt}=h(\gamma(U_{igt},V_{gt}),t)$ where $h(\cdot,t)$ is strictly increasing for $t=0,1$, then $Y_{I1}^{N}(\tau_{U}^{*},\tau_{V}^{*})=Q_{Y_{N1}(\tau_{U}')}(\tau_{V}')$, where $(\tau_{U}',\tau_{V}')\in \{(\tau_{U},\tau_{V})\in (0,1)^{2}:Q_{Y_{N0}(\tau_{U})}(\tau_{V})=Q_{Y_{I0}(\tau_{U}^{*})}(\tau_{V}^{*})\}$ and the set is nonempty. \end{enumerate} \end{theorem}

 Theorem \ref{thm.did.id} establishes identification of $Y^{N}_{I1}(\tau_{U}^{*},\tau_{V}^{*})$ in three scenarios.
 Together with Assumption \ref{assum.did.iid}, case (i) requires that the distributions of $U_{igt}$ in the treatment and control groups are identical, but allows $V_{gt}$ to have a different distribution for $g\in\mathcal{G}^{I}$ from that for $g\in\mathcal{G}^{N}$.
 In this case, distributional heterogeneity in the unobservables is fully absorbed by the group level unobservable $V_{gt}$.
-This can be the case when, for instance, the earning ability ($U_{igt}$) has the identical distributions in all counties ($g$), but the counties which have the training program in $t=1$ ($\mathcal{G}^{I}$) have different distributions from those which do not ($\mathcal{G}^{N}$).
+This can be the case when, for instance, the learning ability ($U_{igt}$) has the identical distributions in all groups ($g$), but the treated groups in $t=1$ ($\mathcal{G}^{I}$) have different distributions from those untreated groups ($\mathcal{G}^{N}$).

 In contrast, the condition in case (ii) allows for distributional differences in $U_{igt}$ across the treatment and control groups.
-In this case, the requirements on $U_{igt}$ specified in Assumptions \ref{assum.did.iid} and \ref{assum.did.support} become identical to Assumptions 3.3 and 3.4 in \cite{athey2006identification}.
+In this case, the requirements on $U_{igt}$ specified in Assumptions \ref{assum.did.iid} and \ref{assum.did.support} become identical to Assumptions 3.3 and 3.4 in \cite{athey2006identification}, which is indeed a special case of our setup because their $V_{gt}$ is a constant over $g$ and $t$ so our condition in case (ii) is directly satisfied.

 For both cases (i) and (ii), even when $G = 2$ as in \cite{athey2006identification}, in general, $v_{1t}\neq v_{0t}$ for realized values of the group level heterogeneity, which implies that the treatment and control groups would have different production functions.
 With a large $G$, we essentially are applying the \cite{athey2006identification} approach to the control and treatment groups with $V_{gt}$ at the same quantile level; in particular, for case (ii), $V_{gt}$ is controlled at the same value by the identical distribution assumption for $V_{gt}$.